git-pull/tao-of-tmux/manuscript/03-practical-usage.md

-If you use Linux or similar system, you've likely brushed through [Job Control](https://en.wikipedia.org/wiki/Job_control_(Unix)), such as [`fg(1)`](http://pubs.opengroup.org/onlinepubs/9699919799/utilities/fg.html), [`jobs(1)`](http://pubs.opengroup.org/onlinepubs/9699919799/utilities/jobs.html) before. tmux behavior feels similar, it feels like you ran `<ctrl-z>` and sent except technically you were in a "job" all along, you were just using a client to view it.
+If you use Linux or similar system, you've likely brushed through [Job Control](https://en.wikipedia.org/wiki/Job_control_(Unix)), such as [`fg(1)`](http://pubs.opengroup.org/onlinepubs/9699919799/utilities/fg.html), [`jobs(1)`](http://pubs.opengroup.org/onlinepubs/9699919799/utilities/jobs.html) before. tmux behavior feels similar, it feels like you ran `<ctrl-z>` except technically you were in a "job" all along, you were just using a client to view it.

-A better way of putting it: `<Ctrl-b> d` closed the client connection, therefore 'detached' from the session.
+Another way of understanding it: `<Ctrl-b> d` closed the client connection, therefore 'detached' from the session.

 Your tmux client disconnected from the server instance.
 The session however is